azappella/google-api-php-client/README.md

 Google API PHP Client (Laravel Bundle)
 ======================================
 This bundle only works with Laravel 3.
-If you need to install the google api php client library for laravel versions > 3, use composer instead (see how here: [Issue #4](https://github.com/azappella/google-api-php-client/issues/4)).
+If you need to install the google api php client library for laravel versions > 3, use composer to install https://github.com/google/google-api-php-client instead (see how here: [Issue #4](https://github.com/azappella/google-api-php-client/issues/4)).

 This bundle is based on the Google API PHP Client hosted at
 <http://code.google.com/p/google-api-php-client/>